Scaling Node on Multi-Cores System

 Three ways of Creating Child Process

-Runs a command and buffer the output.
+Runs a command and buffers the output.
 It returns the buffer with the max size and waits for the process to end and tries to recall it.

-2 spawn() Launches a new process with given command.
-It should be used when the process returns large amount of data.
+2 spawn() Launches a new process with the given command.
+It should be used when the process returns a large amount of data.
 Spawn() starts receiving the response as soon as the process starts executing.
-It’s more faster than the exec() call.
+It’s faster than the exec() call.

 Including Node ‘cluster’ module

-The Node community has come forward with an even better second solution which breaks in multi-core awareness and capability natively into the Node.js platform.
+The Node community has come forward with an even better second solution which breaks into multi-core awareness and capability natively into the Node.js platform.

 Clustering Node.js runs as many dedicated single-threaded processes under a master